TYLPHE/hb-capstone/server/README.md

  I have created a React project inside the newly created `client` folder and moved all the SQL/Flask files into a newly created `server` folder.
 I have referred back to the guides from yesterday and I think I have successfully authenticated a user with React!
 Now I can practice more with React as my front-end framework.

  I feel like this was quite the detour but it will be good for me in the long run.
 Good thing I have an extra week before the first MVP is due!

+I've decided to use the new React Router version (6.4), which was released around September, 2022.
+A lot of the google examples seem outdated so I'm going to rely on the docs to maybe use the latest ways of using it.